 **March data used when April data is unavailable.
 The law offers no specific instructions on this, we use the March numbers since the author of the bill, California State Legislature Assemblymember David Chiu of the 17th Assembly District, has recommended this on his website.

 This table is for informational purposes only and is not intended to be taken as legal advice or to justify any rent increase.
 To answer specific questions or to confirm any specific rent increase percentages please contact an attorney.

-Due to the overwhelming response to this post, we are unable to reply to every comment.
-Please visit the AB 1482 page on Assemblymember David Chiu’s website for frequently asked questions.
+You can visit the AB 1482 page on Assemblymember David Chiu’s website for frequently asked questions.
 You may also call the tenant help hotline: 1-888-428-7615.

 Comments are now closed.
 The rates published are valid up through March 2020.
 We do not have confirmation for rates going forward but will update when available.